FrankVerdi/PypeIt/doc/pac_charter.rst

 - Election and removal of the PAC Representative follows a procedure similar to other members of the PCC (see :ref:`here<governance-appointments>`).
-The differences are (1) nominations can only come from the PAC and (2) the PAC can choose to remove the PAC Representative at any time.
+The differences are (1) nominations for the PAC Representative must come from the PAC and (2) the PAC can choose to remove the PAC Representative according to their own procedures at any time.
 If the PypeIt Voting Members vote to remove the PAC Representative from the PCC, the PAC must accept this result and provide nominations for a replacement.
+However, this does not prohibit that person from continuing to be a part of the PAC.

-- The term of the PAC Representative should be no less than two years, and elections should ideally be staggered with the PypeIt Project Scientist.
+- The term of the PAC Representative should be no less than two years, and elections should be staggered with the PypeIt Project Scientist for leadership continuity.